Abortion foes vent disappointment after Supreme Court ruling

 “Nonetheless, we will continue to seek an America where vulnerable persons, including unborn children and their mothers, are seen as precious, not disposable,” said Moore, who leads the Ethics & Religious Liberty Commission.

-O. Carter Snead, a professor of law at the University of Notre Dame, described Roberts’ positioning in the decision as “cold comfort” on an otherwise “sad day.”
+O. Carter Snead, a professor of law at the University of Notre Dame, said in a statement that Roberts’ positioning in the decision was “cold comfort” on an otherwise “sad day.”

-“Today the Court has undermined the rule of law, done further violence to the Constitution, and has thus badly damaged its own legitimacy,” Snead said in a statement.
+Missouri GOP Sen. Josh Hawley, a former Roberts clerk, tweeted that the decision was a “disaster” and “a big-time wake up call to religious conservatives,” whom he urged to “make our voices heard.”

 Support for rescinding Roe remains strong among evangelical Protestants.
 Sixty-one percent of them said they wanted to see the court fully overturn the decision in a survey conducted last year by the nonpartisan Pew Research Center.
 That survey found support for overturning Roe at 28% among Catholics and 42% among Protestants generally.